-1. Why get vaccinated?
+Why get vaccinated?

 diarrhea, mostly in babies and young children.
 The diarrhea can be severe, and lead to

 Before rotavirus vaccine, rotavirus disease was a common and serious health problem for children in the United States.
-Almost all children in the U.S. had at least one rotavirus infection before their 5th birthday.
+Almost all children in the United States had at least one rotavirus infection before their 5th birthday.

 - More than 400,000 young children had to see a doctor for illness caused by rotavirus,